6D6F727068657573/asafe/README.md

 ## Getting Started

 ASafe creates a pacman hook that queries the arch linux website for manual interventions before each install or upgrade.
-By default upgrades are not executed if there is a new announcement since the last alpm transaction.
+By default installations or upgrades are not executed if there is a new announcement since the last alpm transaction.
 To prevent this behavior ASafe can be set to a complain mode or disabled by running:

 ```
 # asafe set-mode complain